featuresnap/aspnetcorefromscratch/doc/Lesson1.md

     aspnetcorefromscratch.sln
     ```

-1. Creating a solution with a custom name
+1. Creating a solution with a custom name:

     The `--name` option allows specifying a custom name for the solution file.